High Availability Configuration Example

 172.16.1.2/24

-Primary node Sync IP address
+Primary node Sync IPv4 address

 172.16.1.3/24

-Secondary node Sync IP address
+Secondary node Sync IPv4 address

-Figure Example HA Network Diagram shows the layout of this example HA pair.
-The primary and secondary each have identical connections to the WAN and LAN, and a crossover cable between them to connect the Sync interfaces.
-In this basic example, the WAN switch and LAN switch are still potential single points of failure.
-Switching redundancy is covered later in this chapter in Layer 2 Redundancy.
+Figure Example High Availability Cluster Network Diagram shows the layout of this example HA cluster.
+The primary and secondary nodes each have identical connections to the WAN and LAN, and a crossover cable between them to connect the Sync interfaces.

-Example HA Network Diagram
+Example High Availability Cluster Network Diagram

 Cluster Configuration Basics

-Installation, interface assignment and basic configuration
+Installation, interface assignment, and basic configuration

 Warning